U.S. FDA weighs evidence on producing 'three-parent' embryos

 The FDA has authority over any clinical trials of mitochondrial manipulation as part of its mandate to protect human research subjects, which in this case includes women and any children born from the procedure.

-For over a decade, the FDA has forbidden production of three-parent embryos in humans without its explicit permission.
+For over a decade, FDA has forbidden production of three-parent embryos in humans without its explicit permission.
 In 2001, researchers combined ingredients from healthy eggs with the eggs of infertile women and fertilized the merged ova with sperm.
 Just over a dozen live births resulted, but since then under the FDA ban U.S. scientists have used the techniques only on mice, monkeys, cows and other animals.

-Reporting by Sharon Begley; Editing by Michele Gershberg, Andre Grenon and Ken Wills
+(Reporting by Sharon Begley; Editing by Michele Gershberg and Andre Grenon)